Risks of Using Cocaine While Breastfeeding

-- Plan to continue treatment in the postpartum period.
+- They plan to continue treatment in the postpartum period.

-- Have the approval of their substance abuse counselor.
+- They have the approval of their substance abuse counselor.

-- Have engaged in and are compliant in prenatal care.
+- They have engaged in and are compliant in prenatal care.

-Women who are nursing their child should not use cocaine or crack.
-It is advised that no one near the baby use crack.
+Women who are nursing their children should not use cocaine or crack.
+It is advised that no one near the baby uses crack.
 Infants can be exposed to the drug by inhaling the smoke.

-Feeding an infant cocaine-containing milk can be dangerous to a baby’s health.
+Feeding an infant cocaine-containing milk can be dangerous to the baby’s health.
 Cocaine’s powerful stimulant properties can easily overwhelm a baby’s body.
-Several studies have noted the adverse effects of using cocaine on a breastfeeding infant, including 6:
+Studies have noted that the adverse effects of using cocaine on a breastfeeding infant include:5

 - Changes in mood.